Szevin/Szevin/README.md

 - 👋 Hi, I’m @Szevin
 - 👀 I’m interested in Fullstack development
-- 🌱 I’m currently working on my Chess App
+- 🌱 I’m currently working on my Chess App and learning Golang
 - 💞️ I’m looking to collaborate on anything Javascript based
-- 📫 How to reach me: pls don't
+- 📫 How to reach me: kevingeiger25@gmail.com